tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 FieldResolver
 ^^^^^^^^^^^^^

-The :java:ref:`FieldResolverImpl<ch.tocco.nice2.persist.hibernate.interceptor.FieldResolverImpl>` resolves a field name to an :java:extdoc:`Attribute<javax.persistence.metamodel.Attribute>`.
-It is used to resolve a field name to an actual column.
+The :java:ref:`FieldResolverImpl<ch.tocco.nice2.persist.hibernate.interceptor.FieldResolverImpl>` resolves a property name to the name of the corresponding entity field.
-Usually this a simple operation, however there are two exceptions:
+Usually the property name is equal to the entity field name, however there are two exceptions:

     * Localized fields: if the base field of a localized field is requested (e.g. ``label``) it is resolved to the field of the current locale (e.g. ``label_de``).
-    * There is a custom implementation for session only entities, because the properties of these entities are not mapped by a JPA :java:extdoc:`Attribute<javax.persistence.metamodel.Attribute>`.
+    * When java reserved words are used as a field name in the entity model, the field name needs to be adjusted (see ``PojoUtils.normalizeFieldName()``).

 It is called whenever a field is accessed or referenced by name, for example when reading or writing fields or when compiling queries.